phuonglh/vlp/README.md

 On the standard VLSP 2010 part-of-speech tagged treebank, this simple model gives a training accuracy of 0.9638 when all the corpus is used for training.
 A pre-trained model is provided in the directory `dat/tag/cmm`.

 Since the machine learning pipeline in use is that of Apache Spark, this module depends on Apache Spark.
-Suppose that you have alreadly a version of Apache Spark installed (say at the time of this writing, we use Spark 2.4.5).
+Suppose that you have alreadly a version of Apache Spark installed.

 ### 2.1.
 Tagging Mode